diffbot/knowledge-net/README.md

 The official evaluation script is also available for download and can be used to evaluate a system using the training set (via cross-validation).
 The script takes a gold standard file (e.g., `train.json`) and a prediction file (which needs to be produced by the system).
 The prediction file should look exactly like the gold standard file (same documents and fields), except for the contents of `facts` (which should contain the facts predicted by the system).

 ```
-usage: evaluator.py [-h] [-e {span_e,span_o,uri}] [-c] [-a ANALYSISPATH] [-f {1,2,3,4,5}]
+usage: evaluator.py [-h] [-e {span_exact,span_overlap,uri}] [-c]
+                    [-a ANALYSISPATH] [-f {1,2,3,4,5,-1}]
                     goldFile predictionFile

-mandatory arguments:
+positional arguments:
-  goldFile                Path of the KnowledgeNet file with the gold data
+  goldFile                            path of the KnowledgeNet file with the gold data
-  predictionFile          Path of the KnowledgeNet file with the predicted data
+  predictionFile                      path of the KnowledgeNet file with the predicted data
-  -e {span_e,span_o,uri}  Choose the evaluation method: span-exact vs span-overlap vs uri

 optional arguments:
   -h, --help                          show this help message and exit
+  -e {span_exact,span_overlap,uri}    choose the evaluation method: span-exact vs span-overlap vs uri
   -c                                  print raw counts of tp/fn/fp for prec/rec/F1 metrics
-  -a ANALYSISPATH         Folder to store error analysis files (default=no analysis).
+  -a ANALYSISPATH                     folder to store error analysis and results files
+                                      (default=no analysis).
-  -f {1,2,3,4,5}          folds to evaluate (useful during cross-validation).
+  -f {1,2,3,4,5,-1}                   folds to evaluate.
 Default is 4.
+Choose -1 to evaluate on all the folds.
 ```

 The prediction file has to keep the same unique identifiers and attributes for the given documents and passages.
-Each new fact has to be described by a `factId` (obtained as explained above) and should contain the following attributes that are needed to run the evaluation script:
+Each new fact must contain the following attributes that are needed to run the evaluation script:
 * `subjectStart`
 * `subjectEnd`
 * `objectStart`
 * `objectEnd`
-* `subjectUri`
+* `subjectUri` (can be empty)
-* `objectUri`
+* `objectUri`  (can be empty)
 * `propertyId`

+A `factId` will be automatically generated from these attributes.

 #### Evaluation Methods
 Two facts are considered the same when they have the same property, and there is a match between the values for subject and object.

 We consider three different methods to establish if there is a match:
-* **Span Overlap** (`span_o`): there is an overlap between the character offsets
+* **Span Overlap** (`span_overlap`): there is an overlap between the character offsets (set as default in the evaluation script)
-* **Span Exact** (`span_e`): the character offsets are exactly the same
+* **Span Exact** (`span_exact`): the character offsets are exactly the same
 * **URI** (`uri`): Wikidata URIs are the same (only applies to facts that have URIs for both the subject and the object)

+#### Error Analysis
+In order to facilitate error analysis the script creates a simple html file for browser visualization.
+It can be enabled using the option `-a`.

 ## Adding a system to the leaderboard